balena-io/docs/pages/managingDevicesApps.md

 Currently available system-defined environment variables are listed below:-

-* `RESIN_UUID` - The value of this variable is the current device's unique identifier.
+* `RESIN_DEVICE_UUID` - The value of this variable is the current device's unique identifier.

 ## Devices